canonical/rockcraft/docs/tutorials/node-app.rst

 following contents:

 .. literalinclude:: code/node-app/src/package.json
+    :caption: package.json
     :language: json

 The second file is our sample app, a simple "hello world" server.
 Still inside ``src/``, add the following contents to ``server.js``:

 .. literalinclude:: code/node-app/src/server.js
+    :caption: server.js
     :language: javascript

 Next, we'll setup the Rockcraft project.
 In the original empty folder, create an empty file called ``rockcraft.yaml``.
 Then add the following snippets, one after the other:

-Add the metadata that describes your ROCK, such as its name and license:
+Add the metadata that describes your ROCK, such as its name and licence:

 .. literalinclude:: code/node-app/rockcraft.yaml
+    :caption: rockcraft.yaml
     :language: yaml
     :start-after: [docs:rock-metadata]
     :end-before: [docs:rock-metadata-end]